-- Developed, tested and refined a real-time, portable and cost-effective soil gas survey technology in the field over two areas where structures and mineralization are buried beneath a thick layer of glacial sediments.
+- Developed, tested and refined a real-time, portable and cost-effective soil gas survey technology and field-tested it where structures and mineralization are buried beneath a layer of glacial sediments.

 Soil gas sampling has the potential to help identify new natural resource opportunities in an area of BC that may host undiscovered mineral deposits.
-The results of the project will bring an innovative and proven mineral exploration method to BC in the form of a portable device that can allow for faster exploration decisions by reducing the need for lab analyses.
+The project has developed an innovative and practical mineral exploration method for BC and elsewhere in the form of a portable device that can allow for faster exploration decisions by reducing the need for lab analyses.

-The method was tested at two field locations:
+The method was tested at three field locations:

-These locations were chosen based on the inferred occurrence of faults, the existence of copper-gold porphyry-style disseminated sulphide mineralization and a cover of glacial deposits.
+The Mouse Mountain and Shiko locations were chosen based on the occurrence of faults, the existence of copper-gold porphyry-style disseminated sulphide mineralization and a cover of glacial deposits.
 The Mount Milligan Mine location was chosen as the testing allowed for corroboration with detailed descriptions of the bedrock and surficial geology provided by Centerra Gold Inc.

 What Was found?

-Soil gas and soil were sampled along transects crossing faults associated with mineralization to compare the soil geochemistry with the soil gas carbon dioxide and oxygen concentrations.
-The soil gas over the inferred faults is enriched with carbon dioxide and depleted in oxygen as compared to the soil gas over surrounding rocks.
-Results of the soil chemistry indicate the soil gases likely reflect oxidizing sulphides within the bedrock.
+Soil gas and soil were sampled over bedrock structures associated with mineralization to compare the soil geochemistry with CO2 and O2 concentrations in soil (‘soil gas’).
+The soil gas over the inferred structures is enriched with CO2 and depleted in O2 compared to the soil gas over the surrounding geology.
+Results of the soil chemistry testing indicate the soil gases likely reflect oxidizing sulphides within the bedrock.